wentaoL86/hugo-notes-theme/content/blogs/reading-list.md

 weight: 2
 ---

-A recommended reading list for the course.
+A candidate reading list for the reseach.

 ## Books